Two dimensional integral representations via branches of the Bruhat-Tits tree

 \begin{Lem} Side branches corresponding to different anchor orders can be identified, non canonically, in a way that commutes with the action of $\mathcal{O}_K^*$. \end{Lem}

-\begin{proof} In the local Bruhat-Tits we can permute transitively the stem orders, i.e., the vertices in the standard apartment, multiplying by powers of a local uniformizer.
-This is an action by the group $T\subseteq\mathrm{GL}_2(K)$ diagonal matrices, and therefore it commutes with the action by units described above.
-This identification depend on the choice of a uniformizer, at every place, whence it is non-canonical. \end{proof}
+\begin{proof} In the local Bruhat-Tits we can permute transitively the stem orders, i.e., the vertices in the standard apartment, multiplying by powers of a local uniformizer $\pi_\nu$.
+This action commutes with the multiplication by units described above.
+This can be done at simultaneously at all places, but depends on the choice of the uniformizers $\pi_\nu$, whence it is non-canonical. \end{proof}